xDaijobu/LocalNotifications/README.md

 *Setup*

 To receive the Local Notification tap event.
-Incldue the following code in the OnNewIntent() method of MainActivity:
+Include the following code in the OnNewIntent() method of MainActivity:

 ```csharp
 public class MainActivity : global::Xamarin.Forms.Platform.Android.FormsAppCompatActivity